fullstackhero/dotnet-starter-kit/fsh-cli/README.md

 ## Prerequisites

-Before creating your first spark project, you should ensure that your local machine has:
+Before creating your first fullstackhero solution, you should ensure that your local machine has:

 - **.NET 7** You can find the download [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 - **NodeJS (16+)** You can find the download [here](https://nodejs.org/en/download).

 ## Installation

-After you have installed .NET, you will need to install the Spark console tool.
+After you have installed .NET, you will need to install the `fsh` console tool.

 ```bash
 dotnet tool install --global FSH.CLI
 fsh install